The Ultimate Guide on 4K Resolution

 How to Clean A 4K TV?

 Most 4K TVs come with LED, LCD, or OLED displays.
 We need to take cautions when cleaning a 4K TV for preventing any slightly scratches or damages to our valued screens.
-Before the cleaning work, some tools need to be prepared: dry and soft cleaning cloth, soft microfiber cleaning cloth, screen cleaner.4 Steps to Clean Up A 4K TV, Step 1.
+Before the cleaning work, some tools need to be prepared: dry and soft cleaning cloth, soft microfiber cleaning cloth, screen cleaner.

 Do not use any kind of paper to wipe the screen.
 They are not soft enough and may scratch our expensive screen.